Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Experiments

 as introduced in \cite{friedman1991multivariate}.
-We used the Gaussian kernel and selected its bandwidth ---as well as parameters $\kappa$ (and $\epsilon$ for $\epsilon$-SVR)--- via 5-folds cross-validation.
+We generate a test set of $n_{te}=10,000$ points in the same way.
+We use the Gaussian kernel and select its bandwidth ---as well as parameters $\lambda_n$ and $\kappa$ (and $\epsilon$ for $\epsilon$-SVR)--- via 5-folds cross-validation.
 We solve this 1D regression problem using the $\kappa$-Huber loss, described in \Cref{apx:ex-losses}.
 We learn the sketched kernel machines for different values of $s$ (from 40 to 140) and several values of $p$, the probability of being non-null in a $p$-SR sketch. \Cref{fig:khub_mse_pSR} presents the test error as a function of the sketch size $s$. \Cref{fig:khub_times_pSR} shows the corresponding computational training time.
 All methods reduce their test error, measured in terms of the relative Mean Squared Error (MSE) when $s$ increases.
 Note that increasing $p$ increases both the precision and the training time, as expected.
 This behaviour recalls the Accumulation sketches, since we observe a form of interpolation between the Nystr\"{o}m and Gaussian approximations.
 The behaviour of all the different sketched kernel machines is shown in \Cref{fig:khub_scatter_pSR}, where each of them appears as a point (training time, test MSE).
-We observe that $p$-SR sketches attain the smallest possible error ($MSE \leq 0.05$) at a lowest training time budget (mostly around $5.6 < time < 6.6$).
-Moreover, $p$-SR sketches obtain a similar precision range as the Accumulation sketches, but for smaller training times (both approaches improves upon CountSketch and Gaussian sketch in that respect).
-Nystr\"{o}m sketching, which similarly to our approach needs not computing the entire Gram matrix, is fast to compute.
+We observe that $p$-SR sketches attain the smallest possible error ($MSE \leq 0.05$) at the lowest training time budget (mostly around $5.6 < time < 6.6$).
+Moreover, $p$-SR sketches obtain a similar precision range as the Accumulation sketches, but for smaller training times (both approaches improve upon CountSketch and Gaussian sketch in that respect).
+Nystr\"{o}m sketching, which similarly to our approach does not need computing the entire Gram matrix, is fast to compute.
 The method is however known to be sensitive to the non-homogeneity of the marginal distribution of the input data \citep[Section~3.3]{Yang2017}.
 In contrast, the sub-Gaussian mixing matrix $S_\mathrm{SG}$ in \eqref{eq:decompo_sketch} makes $p$-sparsified sketches more robust, as empirically shown in \Cref{fig:khub_scatter_pSR}.
 See \cref{apx:sec-results-toy} for results on $p$-SG sketches.